 tiny pinch of pink or sea salt

-- a few drops stevia for a sweeter result, I used vanilla flavoured
+- a few drops stevia for a sweeter result, I used vanilla flavored

-plus extra chopped pumpkin seeds or desiccated coconut to coat the balls
+plus extra chopped pumpkin seeds, cacao powder or desiccated coconut to coat the balls

 Place the nuts and seeds in a food processor.
 When broken down a bit add the remaining ingredients and process until it starts to form a dough which holds together.
-If it seems too you could add a tbsp. of water or a liquid sweetener if you prefer.
+If it seems too dry you could add a tbsp. of water or a liquid sweetener.

-Form the balls and roll in the chopped seeds or coconut.
+Form the balls and roll in some of the chopped seeds or coconut.

 Great as an energizing and nourishing snack.

-A spring inspired Potato Salad made of oven baked potatoes.
-Because they are cooled down the starches turn into resistant starch which is a prebiotic, food for the friendly bacteria in our guts.
-Iceberg, grated carrot, radishes, flat parsley, green peas and homemade mayo.
+A spring inspired Sweet Peas & Potato Salad made of oven baked potatoes.
+Because they are cooled down after cooking the starches turn into resistant starch which is a pre-biotic, food for the friendly bacteria in our guts.
+Lettuce, grated carrot, sliced, flat parsley, 3/4 cup cooked / steamed green peas and some vegan mayo or my vegan homemade mayo.